emrahe35/sayetakip/README.md

 # [Sâye Takip](https://www.sayetakip.com/)
 ## Overview
 Sâye Takip is a Gps Tracking System based of Asp.Net and Microsoft SQL Server.
-Is supports more gps protocols and gps tacker devices.
+Is supports more gps protocols and gps tracker devices.
 For more informations please contact with me.

 E-mail: emrahe.developer@outlook.com.tr